For past or present trauma. Heal yourself through restorative yoga

 Book your Restorative Yoga class with me.
 We will discuss your specific needs in confidence, before our first class together.
 During our call, I will ask you:

 - Why you think you will benefit from Restorative Yoga.

 - What your specific trauma is.

 - If you have any physical issues or concerns

 - If you have any triggers ie darkened rooms, certain words or phrases

 - If you are happy for me to adjust your postures or if you would prefer no physical contact during the sessions.

-I will also go through what your Therapeutic Yoga session will entail, so as you are informed, confident and above all, happy and relaxed when we have our first class.
+I will also go through what your Restorative Yoga session will entail, so as you are informed, confident and above all, happy and relaxed when we have our first class.

 At the yoga studio, Hartland Stud, Soldiers Road, near Wareham, Dorset.
 This is a stunning, calm and tranquil location nestled in the beautiful countryside between Wareham and Corfe Castle.